 After you have enabled Kerberos authentication, use the built-in "authenticated" policy or your own custom policies with the printers you will be sharing.
 See Managing Operation Policies for more information.

 When doing printing tasks that require authentication, CUPS requests single-use "tickets" from your login session to authenticate who you are.
-These tickets give CUPS a username of the form "user@REALM", which is then converted to just "user" for purposes of user and group checks.
+These tickets give CUPS a username of the form "user@REALM", which is then truncated to just "user" for purposes of user and group checks.

-In order to support printing to a shared printer, CUPS runs the IPP backend as the owner of the print job so it can obtain the necessary credentials when the job is de-spooled to the server.
+In order to support printing to a shared printer, CUPS runs the IPP or SMB backend as the owner of the print job so it can obtain the necessary credentials when the job is de-spooled to the server.